Feb 15, 2022

 Besides, with or without specifying After=, this unit will be stopped if one of the other units is explicitly stopped.

-With systemd we can create a nice dependency tree which ensures all of them are met.
+With systemd we can create a nice dependency tree that ensures all of them are met.
 Stopping, killing, or even rebooting the MySQL will make systemd stop the ExaBGP process and withdraw the VIP announcement.
 The final result is a new master selected.

 If you think good architecture is expensive, try bad architecture 😉